 The Missouri Department of Transportation stands committed to being fully transparent and accountable in its business of preserving, managing and developing our state's transportation system.
-We aim to demonstrate those qualities every day.
-Accordingly we've seen our customer satisfaction numbers climb to 85 percent.
-That is an exceptionally high mark for any company but unheard of for a government agency.
+We've demonstrated those qualities during the robust discussions we've been having with our customers about their vision for the future of our transportation system.
+And accordingly we've seen our customer satisfaction numbers climb to 85 percent - exceptionally high marks for any company but unheard of for a government agency.

 It's our belief that you have a right to see how we are performing and we want you to know what we are doing well and where we need to improve.
-Now in its tenth year, the Tracker has been one way that Missourians can hold us accountable for delivering the most efficient and practical transportation services possible.
+Now in its ninth year, the Tracker has been one way that Missourians can hold us accountable for delivering the most efficient and practical transportation services possible.